ascholerChemeketa/cs160Reader/_sources/CSP/CSPrinTeasers/computeTurtles.rst

 Compute with Turtles
 =====================

-A turtle here is not an animal.
-We are working with a virtual turtle, an idea that dates back to the 1960's.
-The original robot turtle had a physical pen in it.
-The student-programmers would steer the robot around using programs, and create drawings with the pen.
+The idea of "turtle programming" dates back to the 1960's and originated with Seymour Papert.
+He developed a robot turtle with a physical pen in it.
+Children would steer the robot around and create drawings with the pen by writing programs in a language called Logo.

 .. figure:: Figures/mindstorms_turtle.jpg
     :width: 200px